arcalot/arcaflow-workflows/basic-examples/quoting/README.md

 ## Workflow Description

 This workflow demonstrates example expressions with quotes as detailed in our [expression documentation](https://arcalot.io/arcaflow/workflows/expressions/).

+There are multiple types of quoting supported.
+Quotes must pass through YAML's syntax; both the expression language and YAML itself process the quotes and escaped characters, and the input must be valid for both.
+Consider using YAML "Block Flow Scalar" format to prevent YAML from changing your quotes, and using Arcaflow expression "raw" strings (with back-ticks `) to not need to escape the quotes.
+In addition, you can use single or double quotes.

-There are multiple types of quoting, and quotes must pass through YAML's syntax.
-Look at this example to learn about the various ways to determine what would work best for your use case.
+Look at this example to see about the various ways to create the same input.

 ## Files

 - [`workflow.yaml`](workflow.yaml) -- Defines the workflow input schema, the plugins to run and their data relationships, and the output to present to the user.
+Step `example` then runs the subworkflow provided in `subworkflow.yaml` with a list of inputs.
+For each string in the list of foreach inputs, the subworkflow runs with the string as its input; this workflow then outputs a list of the values returned from each invocation of the subworkflow.
+- [`subworkflow.yaml`](subworkflow.yaml) -- A simple workflow invocable by the main workflow which returns its input as its output.
 - [`input.yaml`](input.yaml) -- The input parameters that the user provides for running the workflow.
-Empty in this example.
+The workflow input file is empty in this example because the input for the subworkflow is constructed from literals by the main workflow.
 - [`config.yaml`](config.yaml) -- Global config parameters that are passed to the Arcaflow engine